tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/securityinsights/api-versions.md

 ### 2021-10-01

-This is the current Generally available release of the Microsoft Sentinel REST APIs.
-It includes all the previously released Generally available features, plus the following additions:
+This is the current generally available (GA) release of the Microsoft Sentinel REST APIs.
+It includes all the previously released GA features, plus the following additions:

 + Alert Rules (also known as analytics rules)
   + Alert grouping alignment